Glenn Stok is a systems analyst with a Master’s Degree in Computer Science. This informative article is based on his professional insight.

 - All time

 In Conclusion, For What It's Worth

-Now that you know how to track your AdSense earnings, over time you’ll be able to determine which articles are working better and how much each topic you write about is worth as far as ad revenue is concerned.
+Now that you know how to track your AdSense earnings, you’ll be able to determine which pages on your websites are working well.

 © 2009 Glenn Stok